vrobison/sp2015.11-731/hw4/README.md

 case: case prediction attempt #1, lexical
 case3: case prediction attempt #3, syntactic (attempt 2 similar, but more broken, not pushed to public)

+-----------------update----------------
+Something funny is going on.
+I've run Seven's rerank_dict with the parameters specified in her readme and got different results, so either I'm not understanding her readme corectly, it has an error, or my computer thinks 2+2=5.
+(I think I also ran kk's code earlier in the week and likewise got a lower MRR than he reports.)
+I've already double- and triple-checked that my data is correctly updated.
+I can now pass the baseline on the dev set reliably (though not by much) using only the training data, but still crash and burn on the test set.

+all_copied_features2: souped up with a bunch more features gleaned from other student's code-I think this version copies features from Yohan and Perilon

 There are three Python programs here (`-h` for usage):